WyvrnOfficial/RazerSensa_DevKit/README.md

 - Open Razer Synapse 4.
 Go to the Razer Freyja/Kraken V4 Pro tab and press the Launch Sensa HD Haptics Button.
 Check that Haptic Source is Sensa HD Games.
 If it is Audio-to-Haptics switch it to Sensa HD Games.
 ![Freyja Step 1](Documentation/Images/Razer-synapse-freyja-tab.png)
 ![Freyja Step 2](Documentation/Images/Razer-chroma-freyja-tab.png)
 - Open Task Manager.
-Look for the Haptic Service background process and close it.
+Look for the Haptic Service background process and check if it is active.
+Restart it if it is not active.
 ![Haptic Service in Task Manager](Documentation/Images/Haptic_Service_End_Process.jpg)
 - Open the Synesthesia app downloaded from https://github.com/Interhaptics/RazerSensa_DevKit and test the setup with ChromaFakeClient and the following commands load; active; play which will appear when starting the app.

 ##### 2.1.2 Test Haptics with Chroma Sensa integrated games (Case: Hogwarts Legacy)

-The following instructions are for the Hogwarts Legacy game, but can be applied to any game from the following link - https://www.razer.com/chroma-workshop#--sensa-games (ex: Final Fantasy XVI, Silent Hill 2, Sniper Elite: Resistance, Frostpunk 2, Symphonia etc)
+The following instructions are for the Hogwarts Legacy game, but can be applied to any game from the following link - https://www.razer.com/chroma-workshop#--sensa-games (ex: Marvel Rivals, Final Fantasy XVI, Silent Hill 2, Sniper Elite: Resistance, Frostpunk 2, Symphonia etc)
 - Install the PC (Steam/Epic) version of Hogwarts Legacy.
 - Plug in the Razer Sensa haptic devices.
 - Check that Hogwarts Legacy is switched on as Chroma App.